Advertisement

 People have told The Big Issue they face stress when navigating the disability benefits process.
 We're here to help.
 Image: Pexels

-Benefits like the personal independence payment (PIP) are a lifeline for people with long-term health conditions and impairments, but the process is complicated and can lead to significant stress for the applicants.
+Benefits like the personal independence payment (PIP) are a lifeline for people with long-term health conditions and impairments, but the process is complicated and can lead to stress for applicants.

-But there are steps people can take to make sure they stand the best chance of securing a positive outcome from the DWP disability assessment process.
+But there are steps people can take to make sure they stand the best chance of securing a positive outcome from the DWP disability assessment process first time round.
 We asked experts for their top tips on navigating the PIP application process, so you’re equipped with all the tools you need to start.

 How to know if you’re eligible for PIP